banner image

 Memphis, Tennessee

-ARE YOU READY TO CHANGE YOUR LIFE AND HAVE MORE FREEDOM FROM THE BONDAGE OF OUT OF CONTROL SEXUAL BEHAVIORS?
+DISCOVER THE FREEDOM FROM THE BONDAGE OF OUT OF CONTROL SEXUAL BEHAVIORS

 At Rediscovery Counseling & Coaching we do not shame you or your partner.
-We treat your partner as someone who has experienced trauma from your actions and we treat you with respect and non-judgment.
+We treat your partner as someone who has experienced trauma from your out of control sexual behavior and we treat you with respect and non-judgment.
 We do not label “outside the box” erotic interests as weird.
 Only when any sexual behaviors get out of hand and begin to damage relationships, jobs, money, etc.

 While an actual diagnosis for sexual addiction should be carried out by a mental health professional, the following behavior patterns can indicate the presence of sexual addiction.
 Individuals, who see any of these patterns in their own life, or in the life of someone they care about, should seek professional help.